 Yes.
 I maintain a full apothecary of over 350 bulk herbs and over 250 handmade tinctures.
 With these herbs I make individualized tinctures, powders, teas, salves, oils and more.

 A dropperful of tincture is the amount of liquid that fills the dropper when the rubber bulb is squeezed once.
 The amount of liquid in a dropperful for an 8oz, 4oz, 2oz, or 1oz tincture is different according to the size of the dropper and is roughly 45 drops, 30 drops, 20 drops, and 15 drops respectively.
 The size of your dropper is taken into consideration when recommending dosages.

 Can I take herbs if I take pharmaceuticals?

 Yes.
 Herbal medicine can be complementary to your pharmaceutical medication.
 There are some interactions between certain herbs and pharmaceuticals, but good herbalists know these interactions and recommend according to what is safe for the individual.
 Each custom formula I make is cross referenced through two databases of safety standards and interactions of herbs with other herbs and herbs with specific pharmaceuticals.

 Do you work with long-distance clients?

 Yes.
 Initials consultations can be done over the phone and herbs and protocols can be mailed to anywhere in the country.
-If you're near my office in Sacramento, it is nice to have an in-person initial consultation and all subsequent appointments can be conducted over the phone.
+If you're near my office in Sacramento, you can choose to have an in-person consultation or phone consultation, whichever feels best for you.